archelogos/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image6]

 If the pipeline loses the lane lines in a frame it automatically actives the blind mode and scan the entire binary image for nonzero pixels to represent the lanes.
+On each video frame both lines instances, are updated.
+Not only the points of both lane lines are updated but also the mean of them in order to get the best fitted values.

+These values were used to compute the lines values along 5 frames to get a smoother result.

 ![alt text][image7]